Toddlesplash001/Book-recommendation-system/README.md

 ## Code Explanation

-book-recommender.py: The main Python script that implements the recommendation algorithm using cosine similarity and sets up the Flask web server. index.html: The HTML template for the web interface. style.css: CSS file for styling the web interface.
+book-recommender.py: The main Python script that implements the recommendation algorithm using cosine similarity and sets up the Flask web server.

-Contributing
+index.html: The HTML template for the web interface.

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.